Samfox2/homebridge-domotiga/README.md

 * ```"valueMotionSensor":``` Value no. of the motionsensor (required for "MotionSensor")
 * ```"valueBattery":```  Value no. of battery in mV
 * ```"lowbattery":```    Min. battery level which activates "low battery warning" in mV
+* ```"pollInMs":```  Number of milliseconds to wait before polling the database to report if the switch is open or closed

 Not yet supported by all homekit apps: